frenchy64/frenchy64.github.io/_posts/2013-08-16-first-steps-with-core-typed.markdown

 categories: Typed Clojure, core.typed, Clojure
 ---

-Clojure's emphasis on immutable bindings and data structures lead us to write simpler, more obvious code.
+Clojure&rsquo;s emphasis on immutable bindings and data structures lead us to write simpler, more obvious code.
-We don't need to worry about immutable things changing over time.
+We don&rsquo;t need to worry about immutable things changing over time.
 This reduces the cognitive load of both writing and reading code.

 It is common to assume invariants for mutable structures, however,